AnaisDenis/PMosquito/README.md

 ## Tests files

 The test folder includes several different data files.
-- jeu_test_trajectoires_fictifs.csv : This file contains 50 initial trajectories divided into 4 fragments.
+- test_set_fictive.csv : This file contains 50 initial trajectories divided into 4 fragments.
 The times associated with the trajectories are between t= 0s and t=30s.
 Each trajectory is derived from functions allowing the creation of trajectories that can approximate those of a swarm of mosquitoes.

-- jeu_test_semi_fictif.csv : This file contains 66 initial trajectories divided into 4 fragments.
+- test_set_semi_fictionnal.csv : This file contains 66 initial trajectories divided into 4 fragments.
 The times associated with the trajectories are between t= 0s and t=30s.
 Each trajectory is taken from real data but has been repositioned in time and selected because it lasted at least 30sec.

-- jeu_test_coupe_0.2.csv : These are the same trajectories as the previous file, but the fragments are segmented 0.2 seconds to the 20th second for all trajectories.
+- test_set_representing_a_tracking_bug.csv : These are the same trajectories as the previous file, but the fragments are segmented 0.2 seconds to the 20th second for all trajectories.
 This file can be compared to a technical tracking bug.

-- jeu_test_extrait_données_réelles.csv : This dataset is an extract from a csv file that represents our real data from mosquito video tracking.
+- test_set_extract_real_data.csv : This dataset is an extract from a csv file that represents our real data from mosquito video tracking.